FactorySimPy/FactorySimPy/docs/index.md

 5. An Edge can have the same node in both `src_node` and `dest_node`. (ie, a node can be connected to itself)
 6. Nodes are the active elements whose activites initiates state changes in the system.
 7. Edges are the passive elements and state change occurs due to actions initiated by nodes
-8. To split the output from a `processor` node into two streams, a `Split` must be connected to the `processor` using an Edge.
+8. To split the output from a `machine` node into two streams, a `Split` must be connected to the `machine` using an Edge.
-9. To join two streams and to feed as input to a `processor` node, a `Joint` must be connected to the `processor` using an Edge
+9. To join two streams and to feed as input to a `machine` node, a `Joint` must be connected to the `machine` using an Edge